A note on the spectral gap for log-concave probability measures on convex bodies: A class of convex bodies

 which is the desired result. \end{proof}

-In contrast to Corollary \ref{corol:main2}, it is worth noticing that Corollary \ref{corol:main3} is not really convenient when the spectral gap is expected to depend on the dimension.
-For instance in the case of the $\ell ^p$ unit ball with $p \geq 1$, denoted $\B_p$, that is, the potentials $U_i$ are of the form $U_i (x_i) = \vert x_i \vert ^p$, $x_i\in [-1,1]$, the devoted spectral gap $\lambda_1 (\B_p )$ is of order $d^{2/p}$, cf. \cite{sodin} for the case $p \in [1,2]$ and \cite{latala} for $p \geq 2$.
-Thus it satisfies the famous KLS conjecture (introduced initially in an isoperimetric context by Kannan, Lov\'asz and Simonovits \cite{kls}, it states equivalently that the spectral gap of the operator $-\Delta$ on any convex domain $\O$ is of the order of the inverse of the operator norm of the covariance matrix of the uniform law on $\O$, cf. \cite{KLS_livre}).
+It is worth noticing that the dimension free estimate of Corollary \ref{corol:main3} seems useless when the spectral gap is expected to depend on the dimension.
+For instance in the case of the $\ell ^p$ unit ball with $p \geq 1$, denoted $\B_p$, the potentials $U_i$ are of the form $U_i (x_i) = \vert x_i \vert ^p$, $x_i\in [-1,1]$, and the spectral gap $\lambda_1 (\B_p )$ is of order $d^{2/p}$, cf. \cite{sodin} for the case $p \in [1,2]$ and \cite{latala} for $p \geq 2$.
+Thus it satisfies the famous KLS conjecture.
 However our estimate becomes relevant as $p$ tends to infinity since Corollary \ref{corol:main3} entails, when applied to the $\ell ^p$ unit ball with $q=p-1$ and $R = 1$, the lower bound $\arctan \left( 2(p-1)/\pi \right) ^2$ which converges to $\pi ^2 /4$.
 This quantity is the expected value of the spectral gap obtained by tensorization, the $\ell^\infty$ unit ball being nothing but the hypercube $[-1,1]^d$.

 To go further into the analysis, it is known that there is no monotonicity properties of the spectral gap with respect to the inclusion of domains, even in the convex case.
-Indeed one could believe \textit{a priori} that, similarly to the one-dimensional case, the spectral gap decreases when the domain increases since it is intimately related to the speed of convergence to equilibrium of the underlying Brownian motion.
-Nevertheless, considering some thin rectangle $\O \subset [-R,R]^d$ localized around the diagonal of the hypercube shows that this intuition is false: since its largest side is of order $R \sqrt{d}$, the spectral gap $\lambda_1 (\O)$ is of order $1/d R^2$ whereas $\lambda_1 ([-R,R]^d ) = \pi ^2 /4R^2$ as mentioned earlier.
+Indeed one could believe \textit{a priori} that, similarly to the one-dimensional case, the spectral gap decreases when the convex domain increases since it is intimately related to the speed of convergence to equilibrium of the underlying Brownian motion.
+Nevertheless, considering some thin rectangle $\O \subset [-R,R]^d$ localized around the diagonal of the hypercube shows that this intuition is false: since its largest side is of order $R \sqrt{d}$, the spectral gap $\lambda_1 (\O)$ is of order $1/d R^2$ whereas $\lambda_1 ([-R,R]^d ) = \pi ^2 /4R^2$.
 Note however that Klartag \cite{klartag} proved a kind of monotonicity property in the unconditional situation: if $\O \subset [-R,R] ^d$ is unconditional then

 Hence Corollary \ref{corol:main3} can be seen as a generalization of Klartag's result beyond the unconditional setting as soon as the parameter $q$ does not depend on the dimension.
 For instance it should be applied to some domain $\O$ involving non symmetric one-dimensional potentials on a centered bounded interval of the type